 Sugary and acidic foods are your teeth’s worst enemy.
 The best way to avoid cavities is to limit (or totally eliminate) your sugar intake.
 This is good for your oral health and your general health as well.
-Limiting your intake of acidic foods, such as lemons and grapefruit, is also important because they can cause irreversible erosion on your teeth.
+Limiting your intake of acidic foods, such as lemons and grapefruit, is also important because they can cause irreversible enamel erosion.

 Fluoride & Decay Prevention

-Fluoride is also found in toothpaste and mouthwash to continue the benefits after a child’s teeth have fully erupted.
-If your family lives in an area that does not add fluoride to the drinking water, your Dentist should be able to direct you to fluoride tablets specifically designed for children.
+Fluoride is also found in toothpaste and mouthwash to provide additional benefits after a child’s teeth have fully erupted.
+If your family lives in an area that does not add fluoride to the drinking water, your dentist should be able to direct you to fluoride tablets specifically designed for children.

 Need additional oral health tips?
 Please contact Mesquite Dental & Implant Center today to schedule your consultation, exam, and dental cleaning!